namel/veri/README.md

     },

     // camera:
     // position and camera settings.
-For more information refer to THREEjs
+For more information refer to THREEjs.
     // camera direction is only relevant when vrEnabled is false.
 When it is
-    // set to true the vr-input device controls provide a real value.
+    // set to true the vr-input device controls already provide a direction.
     camera: {
         pos: Veri.vec3(0, 0, 0),
         fov: 35,          // wider -> narrower  (10..100)